ctienshi/kubernetes-ansible/README.md

 # Kubernetes Cluster using Ansible
-* This repo is the fork of https://github.com/ctienshi/kubernetes-ansible repository with some modifications.

 * Clone repository.
 * Create multiple centos8 servers.
 One master and many worker.
 Use vagrant like [here](https://github.com/edib/many_vagrant_machines)
 * Change the “ad_addr” in the env_variables file with the IP address of the Kubernetes master node.